 - improved data quality including through the use of new technologies like electronic registries;

 - risk communication and management to address misinformation on immunization and its impact on vaccination coverage; and

 - evidence reviews and economic analysis for informed decision-making based on local priorities and needs.

 The last week of April each year is marked by WHO and partners as World Immunization Week.
 It aims to raise public awareness of how immunization saves lives, encouraging people everywhere to vaccinate themselves and their children against deadly diseases.

-In 2013, under the global slogan "Protect your world – get vaccinated", more than 180 countries, territories and areas marked the week with activities including vaccination campaigns, training workshops, round-table discussions and public information campaigns.
+In 2014, under the global slogan "Are you up-to-date?", more than 180 countries, territories and areas marked the week with activities including vaccination campaigns, training workshops, round-table discussions and public information campaigns.